 Google Fi is one of the best phone plans for international travelers, and it’s not particularly close.
 But it might be getting much, much better: The service now works for iPhones, Samsung, and other phones.
-Additionally, today only (11/28/18), you can get a Google Fi phone and up to $999 in travel gift cards with purchase.
-See our post on this here.

 The lack of iPhone support was a serious drawback in what is otherwise an outstanding cell phone service for travelers.
 Understandably, Google restricted its Fi plan to Android-based phones like Google Pixel, Moto G6, and LG G7.

 But after some swirling rumors and deleted articles this week, Google is now confirming that iPhones now work on Google Fi.
 Samsung Phones, iPhones and others are now listed on Google Fi’s compatibility page.